Fast read

 Induction charging for your phone works by moving energy from an electric coil, a cable wound around a core, to another subject, such as the phone’s battery, through an electromagnetic field.
 In this instance, both subjects are stationary, which makes the job easier.

-Applied to vehicles, this technology allows the EV car battery to be charged when the car parks over a prolonged time on top of a specific charging unit.
-Of course, for this to work, the electric vehicle has to have a receptor coil installed and aligned with the emitter coil in the pad – on top of which the EV is parked.
+Applied to vehicles, this technology allows the electric car battery to be charged when the car parks over a prolonged time on top of a specific charging unit.
+Of course, for this to work, the electric vehicle has to have a receptor coil installed and aligned with the emitter coil in the pad – on top of which the electric car is parked.

 The issue with this technology is – if we park for a while, we might as well plug the car into the charger and get a more efficient result with cheaper and proven technology.